This information has been reviewed and updated on May 3, 2023.

-At Ophelia our goal is to make it easier for people to get medication for opioid use disorder (like Suboxone, Zubsolv, or generic buprenorphine).
+At Ophelia our goal is to make it easier for people to get medication for opioid use disorder (like Suboxone, Zubsolv, or generic brand name buprenorphine).
 But when we tell people what we do, we sometimes hear the following:

 "Getting on Suboxone isn't recovery.
 It just gives you another addiction."